ultra-plus-final-project/final-project/README.md

 In action 4, you can choose print the whole month calendar, the whole week calendar, or the whole day schedule.</br>

+In action 5 and action 6, if user finish all the event, he can play the 1a2b game.</br>